cskinfill/s3-connector/README.md

      <s3:copy-object sourceBucketName="my-bucket" sourceKey="foo.gzip" destinationKey="bar.gzip"
                                      destinationStorageClass="Private" />
+Returns version id of the new object, or null, if versioning is not enabled

 | attribute | description | optional | default value | possible values |
 |:-----------|:-----------|:---------|:--------------|:----------------|